-Parkland Students' Responses To The Santa Fe High School Shooting Are Impactful
+Parkland Students Responded To The Santa Fe Shooting & Their Tweets Are Necessary

 A school shooting took place at Santa Fe High School in Santa Fe, Texas on Friday, May 18.
 The tragedy is all too familiar for students who witnessed a mass shooting at Marjory Stoneman Douglas High School on February 14, 2018.
 Students from Parkland, Florida behind the March For Our Lives protest spoke their minds on Twitter after news broke about Santa Fe.
 As you could imagine, the Parkland students' responses to the Santa Fe High School shooting are extremely impactful.